Recently I saw a post about Top drop which for me is that feeling of melancholy that sometimes overtakes you after a really good scene.

 You do something emotionally and or physically intense and you have a natural high from it, then you have a low to a greater or lesser extent afterwards.
 This pretty much happens to most people.

 Yes we’re all a bit different and have greater or lesser responses and some come down sooner or more steeply than others but surely this is a common human experience anyone who’s ever done anything intense, euphoric, joyous.
-To anyone who’s triumphed on the sports field, been in love, had great sex, strived and overcome!
+To anyone who’s triumphed on the sports field, been in love, had great sex, strive and overcome!

 The thing is that what we do is an adult activity and as adults I would have to wonder how you went through your life without experiencing natural highs and lows?
-How do you not recognise these normal human reactions.
+How do you not recognise these normal human reactions?
 How did you live without encountering the high and the come down?
 How could you not have recognised and learned to deal with melancholic emotions?

 How we arrive at these feelings may not be considered typical but I have to ask how does anyone not know what these feelings are?